-- Please note that there is no Level 5 Higher Apprenticeship programme - employment as a technician in automotive engineering in a variety of job roles and functions (see job roles).
+• employment as a technician in automotive engineering in a variety of job roles and functions (see job roles).

 This Apprenticeship provides excellent preparation towards professional registration as an Engineering Technician and progression to Incorporated Engineer registration via the Degree Apprenticeship or Level 6 frameworks.
-It may also, where appropriate, provide progression to a range of honours degrees.
+Iit may also, where appropriate, provide progression to a range of honours degrees.